pauljflanagan/uber-app/README.md

 that only has a few screens where I am able to log into my account and request a ride, given that I manually input the pickup and destination addresses.
 This application will only be used by me to request rides through Uber through a static web API, so that I can call ubers while still using my flip phone.

+By using the app, users are agreeing for this app to request Uber rides on behalf of their account, using their account information.